 • a secure unit for 37 residents who are at risk of exit seeking

-• all resident bedrooms have air conditioning
+• all resident bedrooms are serviced with central air conditioning

 • centrally located washrooms and dining room, servery and lounge areas